On infinite staircases in toric symplectic four-manifolds: Introduction

 Having explained in the previous section where infinite staircases must accumulate, we now turn our attention to finding and describing them.
 We begin by showing in Figure~\ref{fig:4pics} the types of graphs we can produce of embedding functions using Mathematica.
 These types of plots, analyzed via Theorem~\ref{thm:main}, were essential in our early investigations of infinite staircases.
 This is discussed further in Appendix~\ref{appendix}.

 Our next result identifies infinite staircases for the ellipsoid embedding functions of twelve convex toric domains, including the already known ball, polydisk $P(1,1)$, and $E(1,\frac32)$.
 Our proof of Theorem~\ref{thm:main} provides a uniform approach to prove the existence of all twelve in one fell swoop.
 The graphs of these functions are related to certain recurrence sequences, which are given in Table \ref{table:recurrence}.
-We remark that the scale invariant quantity $\frac{\text{per}^2}{\text{vol}}$, together with the length of recurrence, determines the recurrence relation.
+We remark that the scale invariant quantity $\frac{\text{per}^2}{\text{vol}}=K+2$, together with the order of recurrence $2J$, determine the recurrence relation.\footnote{Each order $2J$ recurrence sequence actually consists of $J$ intertwined order 2 recurrence sequences, all with the same relation but different seeds.
+The sequences corresponding to $(4;2,2)$ and $(3;1)$ have one of these subsequences in common, the one with $K=6$ and seeds $1,1$.}

 \begin{theorem} Let $X$ be a convex toric domain with negative weight expansion $(b;b_1,\ldots,b_n)$ equal to

 Then the ellipsoid embedding function $c_X(a)$ has an infinite staircase which alternates between horizontal lines and lines through the origin connecting inner and outer corners